TRUTH+LOVE

 “Connie, may I speak with you?”

-My muscles stiffened and I tried to appear brave.
-Inwardly I was shriveling,
+My muscles stiffened, and I tried to appear brave.
+Inwardly, I was shriveling,

 “I was disappointed when I read your paper.
-Misspelling the name of one of the main subjects, is a display of carelessness.
+Misspelling the name of one of the main subjects is a display of carelessness.
 I expected better.”

-With head hung low I escaped the conversation and plopped down on a nearby bench.
+With my head hung low, I escaped the conversation and plopped down on a nearby bench.
 I took out my paper to see scores of red circles.
 The name Joni (Eareckson Tada) had been spelled Join throughout the entire paper.
 I flashed back to earlier that morning when I was rushing to print my paper and did one last spell-check.
 Every Joni had been changed to Join.
 My procrastination led to carelessness.

 I had put “i” in the wrong place, and it was a detrimental mistake.

-I vowed to not make that mistake again.
+I vowed not to make that mistake again.
 Lack of planning makes way for carelessness, and carelessness begins to affect the things that actually matter a great deal.

 This scholastic train wreck happened at age thirteen.
 I am now thirty-nine.
 This memory has stuck with me for twenty-five years and has taught me important life lessons.
 It initially taught me about procrastination.
 It is now teaching me about self-care.